xpnhcnsh/PuppyLearn-CSharp-For-Beginner/README.md

 ## Brief

 This repo is a tutorial for code beginners, key words: C#, ASP.Net Core WebAPI, Angular and Typescript.
-There is an online tutorial matching this repo, for futher online teaching requirement, please contact me by Email: <xpnhcnsh@gmail.com>.
+There is an online tutorial matching this repo, for futher online teaching requirement, please contact me according to Contact section.

 All the quizzes are in /Quiz/Program.cs, this file is updating time by time, you can sync fork to retrieve new quizzes.